Flor-e/SunnySpot/README.md

 - JavaScript

 ## Development Notes
-This project was uniquely developed with the assistance of AI technologies:
+I can't actually code and this is my very first app.
+All the coding was done with the assistance of AI:
-- Initial coding: Grok 2
+- Grok 2 and 3: initial coding.
-- Refinement and development: Claude 3.5 Sonnet
+- Claude 3.5 Haiku and 3.7 Sonnet: refinement.

 ## Installation